Jkassof/rsquaire/README.md

 ### About

-Squaire.js is a javascript library that lets you make very rich equal-area square maps.
-You have the ability to pass `rsquare` a dataframe and color the squares by your variable of choice.
-You can also enable tooltips to give more contextual info as the user hovers over each state.
+Squaire.js is a javascript library that lets you make very rich equal-area square maps. `rsquaire` is an `htmlwidgets` based R wrapper for that library.
+Only the default U.S. state map layout is available but custom layouts are coming soon.
+You pass `rsquaire` a dataframe and tell it which variable you want to color your map by

 #### Input

 `rsquaire` accepts a dataframe in "wide format."
-There should be a state column, and a column for each variable you want to include in the chart.
+There should be a state column, and a column for each variable you want to include in the graphic.
 These variables can be displayed through coloring or on a tooltip.

 ```
 wide_data <- tibble::tibble(